yokoffing/filterlists/README.md

 #### Fonts

 1) **Block third party fonts** (70 rules) | [add](https://raw.githubusercontent.com/yokoffing/filterlists/main/block_third_party_fonts.txt)
+<br> (**optional:** This will break the "look and feel" of some sites.)
 <br> A successor to [Fanboy's Anti-thirdparty Fonts](https://github.com/ryanbr/fanboy-adblock/blob/master/fanboy-antifonts.txt), this option blocks all web fonts from third-party providers but allows the browser to download fonts from first-party domains.
-I prefer this method because it avoids third-party domains (speed and privacy benefit), and I trust the first-party site to download a font from them.<sup>[1](https://collinmbarrett.com/block-web-fonts/)</sup> **Note:** This will break the "look and feel" of many sites.
+I prefer this method because it avoids third-party domains (speed and privacy benefit), and I trust the first-party site to download a font from them.<sup>[1](https://collinmbarrett.com/block-web-fonts/)</sup>

  ### Annoyances

 1) :star: **yokoffing's Annoyance List** (1k rules) | [add](https://raw.githubusercontent.com/yokoffing/filterlists/main/annoyance_list.txt)
-<br> A curated annoyance list that captures nuisances missed by other maintainers.
-It also cleans up the clutter around many sites (e.g., related articles).
+<br> A curated list that captures nuisances missed by other maintainers.
+It also cleans up the clutter around many sites (e.g., related articles, "read more', etc.).

 2) **[Browse websites without logging in](https://github.com/DandelionSprout/adfilt/blob/master/BrowseWebsitesWithoutLoggingIn.txt)** (370 rules) | [add](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/BrowseWebsitesWithoutLoggingIn.txt)
-<br> Attempts to bypass forced logins.
+<br> This list attempts to bypass forced logins on sites.

 #### Paywalls
+To bypass paywalls effectively, you should use the **Bypass Paywalls Clean** extenstion for [Chrome](https://gitlab.com/magnolia1234/bypass-paywalls-chrome-clean) or [Firefox](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean).

+These lists are limited in what they can do and are therefore **optional**:

 1) **[Bypass Paywalls Clean filter](https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters)** (960 rules) | [add](https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters/-/raw/main/bpc-paywall-filter.txt)
 <br> The Bypass Paywalls Clean (BPC) filter is from the same [developer](https://gitlab.com/magnolia1234) as the [add-on](https://addons.mozilla.org/en-US/firefox/addon/bypass-paywalls-clean/) implementation.
 You do not need this filterlist if you use the extension.
 Moreover, the add-on covers more sites than the filterlist. "[Disclaimer](https://gitlab.com/magnolia1234/bypass-paywalls-clean-filters#bypass-paywalls-clean-filters): the list doesn't support as many sites as the extension/add-on does ... (and even less on iOS)."